 Beef Rendang is a true treasure of Indonesian cuisine.
 Originating from the island of Sumatra, this dish is traditionally prepared for special occasions, such as family celebrations and religious ceremonies.
 Slowly simmered in coconut milk and a blend of fragrant spices, the beef becomes incredibly tender, while the sauce reduces to a smooth, caramelized texture.
 Naturally gluten-free, Rendang is perfect for a convivial meal that invites you on a culinary journey.
 Discover how to prepare this Indonesian specialty at home with simple, readily available ingredients.

-Slow cooking : The key to good Rendang is slow cooking.
-The longer you simmer over low heat, the more tender the beef will be and the more flavorful the sauce will be.
+Slow cooking : The key to a good Rendang lies in slow cooking.
+The longer you simmer it over low heat, the more tender the beef will be and the richer the sauce will be in flavor.

-Make Ahead : Rendang tastes even better the next day when the flavors have blended well.
+Make-ahead tip : Rendang tastes even better the next day, once the flavors have had time to meld.
 Feel free to prepare it in advance and reheat it before serving.